endor-force/home-assistant-garo-chargebox/README.md

 It consists of the following parts:

-* Command line switch to control availability on/off for the chargebox.. if you don't trust your neighbours then you can schedule or automate the availability of charging from the box.
+* Rest command switches with dropdown to control availability on/off/schedule for the chargebox.
+* Slider to control max charge current.
 * Rest sensor to collect the data from the box as attributes (one call to collect all stats)
 * Template sensors to calculate and make the collected data representable and enumerate statuses.
 * Lovelace cards with dynamic image that changes color based on status.